Adaptive quantum state tomography with iterative particle filtering: Numerical and Experimental Results

 where $d$ is the dimension of ${\pmb{\Sigma}}$ and $\Gamma$ is the Gamma function for our simulations and experiments.
 This measure specifies the concentration of particles by calculating the volume enclosed by a fixed percentage of particles.
 Thereby helping us gauge the quality of convergence in successive iterations.

-Figure~\ref{fig:Infid_vol_sim} demonstrates the advantage of proposed adaptive scheme as compared to non-adaptive PF-based scheme, both in terms of infidelity and the volume for 99\% credible regions.
+Fig.~\ref{fig:Infid_vol_sim} demonstrates the advantage of proposed adaptive scheme as compared to non-adaptive PF-based scheme, both in terms of infidelity and the volume for 99\% credible regions.
 The difference between the two schemes is more pronounced for pure states because of the presence of only a single eigenvalue, which reduces uncertainty in measurement in an adaptive setting when the measurement operator diagonalizes a $\hat{\rho}$ that is close to $\rho$.
+Fig.~\ref{fig:high_dim} demonstrates the infidelities of one, two and three qubit mixed states.

+Fig.~\ref{fig:purity} demonstrates the performance of the protocol as a function of the purity, given by $\tr \left(\rho^{2}\right)$.
+For each value of purity, 100 states were randomly sampled from the Hilbert-Schmidt uniform distribution.
+Then given a specific purity and keeping the eigenvectors of the sampled state unchanged, eigenvalues were updated accordingly.
+Fig.~\ref{fig:purity}(a) shows that performance of the adaptive protocol remains mostly invariant with respect to purity.
+Contrarily for the nonadaptive protocol, the performance declines as states become more pure.
+Fig.~\ref{fig:purity}(b) shows the distribution of infidelity of the states after $10^4$ measurements using the adaptive protocol.
+The distributions are very similar showing that the proposed protocol is unhindered by the state's purity.

-To perform QST on a mixed state on IBM's quantum computer \cite{IBM:20:BE}, we first prepare a two-qubit pure state $\ket{\psi} = \frac{1}{2}\left[ 1, 0, 0, \sqrt{3} \right] \in H_{A} \otimes H_{B}$ so that by taking the partial trace of $\ket{\psi} \bra{\psi}$ with respect to Hilbert space $H_{B}$, we attain $\rho \in H_{A}$ defined by the density matrix $\rho = 0.25 \ket{0}\bra{0} + 0.75\ket{1}\bra{1}$.
-At any specific iteration, we calculate the weighted aggregate $\pmb{r}_{\text{BME}}$ of the particle distribution to estimate $\hat{\rho}$, and rotate our measurement operators using the unitary operator $\mathcal{U}$ as detailed in Section~\ref{sec 2} and demonstrated by the quantum circuit flow diagram in Figure~\ref{fig:circuit}.
+To perform QST on a mixed state on IBM's quantum computer \cite{IBM:20:BE}, we first prepare a two-qubit pure state $\ket{\psi} = \left[ 0.73, -0.25, 0.528, 0.348 \right] \in H_{B} \otimes H_{A}$ so that by taking the partial trace of $\ket{\psi} \bra{\psi}$ with respect to Hilbert space $H_{B}$, we attain $\rho \in H_{A}$ defined by the density matrix $\rho = \frac{1}{2} \left( \mathbb{I} + 0.6 \sigma_{x} + 0.2 \sigma_{z} \right)$, where $\sigma_x$ and $\sigma_z$ are Pauli X and Z respectively.
+At any specific iteration, we calculate the weighted aggregate $\pmb{r}_{\text{BME}}$ of the particle distribution to estimate $\hat{\rho}$, and rotate our measurement operators using the unitary operator $\pazocal{U}$ as detailed in Section~\ref{sec:2} and demonstrated by the quantum circuit flow diagram in Fig.~\ref{fig:circuit}.
 We measure the first qubit and update our particle filter accordingly.
-We also execute this process for a pure state, and report infidelity $\mathcal{I}$ for both states in Figure~\ref{fig:IBM} for 15 iterations of 1000 shots each.
+We also execute this process for a pure state, and report infidelity $\pazocal{I}$ for both states in Fig.~\ref{fig:IBM} for 15 iterations of 1000 shots each.
+In this paper we used \emph{ibmq\_athens}, which is one of the IBM Quantum Falcon Processors with average readout error and average CNOT error of $1.950 e^{-2}$ and $1.064 e^{-2}$, respectively.